They call him Mini Mozart: Meet the 11-year-old pianist turning thunderstorms into beautiful music

 When I play the piano, I try not to think of anything else.
 It's about feeling and living inside the music.- Marcel Ward

 Recently, Marcel has set himself a new challenge: composing his own music.
 He's gone from self-taught to classically trained, studying at the Royal Conservatory of Music.
-And in this video, you meet Marcel (whose family calls him "Mini Mozart") as he composes a new song — inspired by a thunderstorm — that he's dreaming of playing for the whole world.
+And in this video, part of the Art Kids series, you meet Marcel (whose family calls him "Mini Mozart") as he composes a new song — inspired by a thunderstorm — that he's dreaming of playing for the whole world.
 We wouldn't bet against that dream coming true.

 Special thanks to additional cinematographer Alex Humilde and to the Hamilton Conservatory of the Arts.